 In “The Rhetoric of Technology and the Electronic Writing Class” Hawisher and Selfe (1991) express concern over the “new electronic classrooms” (p.55) and its impact on how writing instructors teach writing.
 They warn of over reliance on technology, and integration of technology in the classroom.
 Their advice to writing instructors is to be aware of the positive and negative influences computers may have on the writing classroom.
 They note that leading up to the time of their publication there was an overwhelmingly positive depiction of the role of the computer, and technology, in these so-called electronic classrooms.
 Based on their observations they were surprised by the amount of writing taking place in the classrooms with computers.
 However, the amount of writing according to them limited the time students and no “careful two-way discussions of the writing problems students were encountering” (p.
 60) as a result of the over reliance on the implemented technology in the classroom.
 Their observations of the approaches of instructors teaching in these electronic classrooms leads to a call to “plan carefully and develop the necessary critical perspectives to help us avoid using computers to advance or promote mediocrity in writing instruction” (p.
 62).
 Overall their view of computers in writing classrooms is positive, but they clearly point to a lack of critical awareness of the ways in which computers in the writing classroom may change pedagogical practices.

 This specific outlook of technology integration is not uncommon, nor is it only associated with the integration of technology in a classroom.
 The appeal of a new technology, and/or new approach to a preexisting theory is undeniable.
-The field must carefully consider the temptation to implement new technology and pedagogy based on specific technological developments without creating a critical eye as to what its impact may be.
+The field (RHETORIC AND COMPOSITION AS A DISCIPLINE? must carefully consider the temptation to implement new technology and pedagogy based on specific technological developments without creating a critical eye as to what its impact may be.

 The New London Group (1996) in “A Pedagogy of Multiliteracies: Designing Social Futures” provide an overview for “the changing social environment facing students and teachers” which accounts for a “new approach to literacy that they call literacies” (p.
 60).
 The social environment they recognize as changing the result of the rise of globalized societies.
 They push for literacy pedagogy to include the “burgeoning variety of text forms associated with information and multimedia technologies” (p.
 61).
 To do this the New London Group argues that students must understand and control “representational forms” in communications, and therefore instructors must embrace multiliteracies over traditional approaches to literacy because multiliteracies “focuses on modes of representation much broader than language” (p.
 64).
+Tell why this is important – avoid “orphan” quote at end of paragraphs –synthesize ideas and relate back to composition.